forrestkirby/toggle-element/README.md

 ## About

-The elements in this repository were primarily be made for test purposes while walking through the tutorial of how to create custom elements.
-However, they might be of use to someone else, so I decided to publish them.
+The element in this repository was primarily be made for test purposes while walking through the tutorial of how to create custom elements.
+However, it might be of use to someone else, so I decided to publish it.

 Note that this is not an official YOOtheme product.

 ## Hints

-While developing on custom elements it might appear to you that changes to the code do not come into effect.
+While developing custom elements it might appear to you that changes to the code do not come into effect.
 If that is the case, try to force a browser refresh while within the Page Builder using \[Ctrl+F5\] (Windows) or \[Cmd+R\] (macOS).

 ## Links